seanhodges-tw/api-docs/source/includes/reference/_webhook_events.md

 # Webhook events

+Webhook events are messages that describe certain business events that occur within TransferWise's system.
+For example, an event may describe a change in the status of a transfer you have made.

-Events are messages that will be sent to your server as HTTP `POST` requests if you create a webhook subscription for the type of event and a relevant resource you have access to is updated.
+Events that are related to your TransferWise resources can be sent to your server as HTTP `POST` requests.
+You can start receiving events by creating _webhook subscriptions_ using the TransferWise API or website interface.

+Subscriptions specify what type of event should be sent, and what server location the event should be sent to.

 Events will not contain any personally identifiable information.

-For example, an event may describe a change in the status of a transfer you have made.
+## Webhook handlers

+To receive events, you must set up a publicly accessible HTTPS endpoint and create a subscription that uses this endpoint.
+Our system will send HTTP POST requests to this endpoint with events encoded using JSON.

-To acknowledge that you have successfully processed an event, make sure your server answers with a `2xx`-series HTTP status code within 5 seconds.
-Otherwise, we will consider the delivery attempt as having failed and will later try to resend the message.
+To acknowledge that your system has successfully processed an event, it must respond within 5 seconds with a `2xx`-series HTTP status code.
+If a "success" response is not received by us within this time period, we will consider the delivery attempt as having failed and will later try to resend the message.

 We will attempt to redeliver messages at increasing intervals over a two week period.
 We will try at most 25 times to do this.

+A recommended strategy for handling notifications is to do some basic validation and then store the notification for processing by a separate server process.
+This will avoid our delivery system from considering delivery attempts to have failed if your handler does not respond in time due to a long handling process.
+Basic validation could include signature verification (see below).

 ## Event HTTP requests